 DRIVING GEOGRAPHIC SUCCESS

 As oncology drug development has gathered pace and more new molecules fill the research pipeline, competition for investigators and patients has intensified, impacting timelines and inflating trial costs.
-Worldwide clients benefit from our operational capabilities in emerging regions such as the INTERNATIONAL: +44 (0) 20 7121 6161 AMERICAS: +1 610 964 2000 WORLDWIDE.COM 28 project managers 161 clinical research assoc 19 clinical trial assoc A solid staff with oncology experience is available to help you Middle East and North Africa, where competition is lower and patient access is less encumbered.
+Worldwide clients benefit from our operational capabilities in emerging regions such as the staff of 28 project managers, 161 clinical research associates, and 19 clinical trial associates.
+A solid staff with oncology experience is available to help you Middle East and North Africa, where competition is lower and patient access is less encumbered.
 Our capabilities also fully extend to regions such as the Russian Federation and Central/Eastern Europe where the centralized healthcare system promotes efficiencies in study execution by establishing large referral networks for recognized centers of excellence, and to AsiaPacific.
 We understand that in-depth knowledge of local standards of care and regional variations in oncology practice can materially impact a site’s ability to actively enroll in a proposed program.
 Our extensive experience with local cultural, medical, and regulatory environments translates into reliable intelligence about territories to access as well as those to avoid, which results in the delivery of impeccable data vital to successful oncology clinical research.